Key Takeaways

 This is what I mean by "lumi-matte": it dries down, but it doesn't erase your face.
 Cheeks still look like cheeks.
 Skin still has that tiny natural bounce of light.

 If you're expecting glass skin, this isn't it.
 If you want "my skin but filtered," welcome home.
+And if you're looking for more foundations with this kind of skin-like finish, check out my guide on what is the most natural looking foundation.

 Longevity (Work Day + Heat)